Sacred Harp: Singing Sacred Harp music

 Sacred Harp groups always sing a cappella, that is to say, without accompanying instruments.
 The singers arrange themselves in a hollow square, with rows of chairs or pews on each side assigned to each of the four parts: treble, alto, tenor, and bass.
 The treble and tenor sections are usually mixed, with men and women singing the notes an octave apart.

 There is no single leader or conductor; rather, the participants take turns in leading.
 The leader for a particular round selects a song from the book, and "calls" it by its page number.
 Leading is done in an open-palm style, standing in the middle of the square facing the tenors.

 The pitch at which the music is sung is relative; there is no instrument to give the singers a starting point.
-The leader, or else some particular singer assigned to the task, finds a good pitch with which to begin and intones it to the group.
+At a given singing event, one or more people are designated "keyers"; they are responsible for choosing the key at which the song will be sung and intoning it to the group.
 The singers reply with the opening notes of their own parts, and then the song begins immediately.

-The music is usually sung not literally as it is printed in the book, but with certain deviations established by custom.
+Leaders have the option of keying their own songs, if they are able and choose to do so.